Adopt a Foster Dog and Be Their Hero!

 2. Pet fair

 Keep your eyes open for any pet fairs in your area.
-Most foster organizations will bring their pets out for a pet fair.
+A lot of foster organizations will bring their pets out for a pet fair.
 Henry found me at a huge multi-rescue organization pet fair.
 There were 10-12 organizations represented.
 This may not sound big to you.
-But for my area, it’s pretty big.
+But for my area, it’s huge.

-Look for pet fair sponsored by your local:
+Look for a pet fair sponsored by your local:

-Each organization brought all their foster dogs that were prepared to be adopted.
-Some may have just had surgery and are not ready to find their fur-ever home.
-But you could still meet the pet and get to know him or her.
-Then if you think this dog is a good fit, you can go back when they are available for adoption.
-That’s actually a great idea because you can prepare even more for the dog in the meantime with appropriate supplies.
+For Henry’s pet fair, each organization brought all their foster dogs that were prepared to be adopted.
+Some may have just had surgery and were not ready to find their furever home immediately.
+But you could still meet the pup and get to know him or her.

 3. Schedule an appointment for a meet and greet

-If you can’t find any foster pet fairs, you can always schedule an appointment with the foster parent to see any dogs that may fit your criteria.
+If you can’t find any foster pet fairs, you can always schedule an appointment with the foster parent or organization to see any dogs who may fit your criteria.
 Of course, this is a longer process but will work just the same.
 Be patient because everyone’s schedule is different.
 Remember the goal is to adopt a dog that fits your family.
 That’s worth the effort!

-No idea what you should name your newly adopted dog?
+Are you stumped as to what to call your newly adopted dog?
 Or maybe you don’t think you can change your dog’s adoption name.
 Learn how to allow your rescue dog to pick his or her own name in this article.

 What do I do at a pet fair to adopt a foster dog?